Global Gateway link

 • As an incentive for Directors to contribute to the enhancement of corporate value over the medium to long term, we provide Executive Directors with monetary compensation receivables according to their positions, and provide restricted stock compensation allocated from treasury shares according to the amount of the receivables.

 • The reason for selecting EBITDA as the total amount indicator of monetary compensation receivables is that it is not affected by decreases in profits due to an increase in depreciation associated with capital investments or an increase in interest rates.
 In this way, it is intended to encourage management that contributes to increasing mid-to-long term shareholder value.
+The reason for also selecting ES scores is because we believe that employee satisfaction should be directly linked to key management indicators such as sales and profits for the Company to grow in a sustainable manner.

 • Regarding restricted stock compensation, the number of shares allocated to each Director is determined by the Board of Directors based on the report from the Committee on Compensation.

-Details for Officer Compensation(Fiscal Year ended December 2023)
+Details for Officer Compensation(Fiscal Year ended December 2024)

 Officer category Total compensation